-Biomass energy or bioenergy includes any electric power or any solid, liquid or gaseous fuel or useful chemical product that derived from organic matter, whether directly from plant or indirectly from plant-derived commercial, industrial or urban wastes, forestry and agricultural residues.
+Biomass energy or bioenergy comprises any electric power; or any solid, liquid or gaseous fuel; or any other useful chemical product that is a derivative of an organic matter, be it directly from plant or indirectly from plant-derived commercial, urban, or industrial wastes, agricultural and forestry residues.
 In recent years, one of the most encouraging renewable energy technology is biomass energy which is increasing attention all over the world.
 For power generation, biomass is used globally as a bioenergy resource worldwide.
 In this paper, discuss the biomass, biomass as a renewable energy source, technologies for extracting power from biomass and conversion of biomass into energy.
 This conversion biomass is broadly divided into four categories which include Agrochemical, Biochemical, Physical and Thermochemical.
 In which thermochemical contain the extracting methods such as pyrolysis, anaerobic digestion to methane, combustion, liquefaction, and gasification.